|Class Meets: MWF 9:30,

 1) biology is very exciting and in the news every day;

-2) in Bio113, you will learn biology in a new and effective way; and
+2) in Bio113, you will learn biology in a more effective way; and

 3) you get to use an eBook that integrates the web with your reading.